Stem Cell Therapy for Peripheral Vascular Disease in Thailand

 Peripheral vascular disease (PVD), including peripheral arterial disease (PAD), involves progressive narrowing and occlusion of blood vessels supplying the limbs.
 Patients experience claudication, rest pain, poor wound healing, and in severe cases face the risk of amputation.
 While revascularisation surgery and endovascular procedures can restore flow in larger vessels, many patients have diffuse small vessel disease that is not amenable to these interventions.
 Mesenchymal stem cells have demonstrated potent angiogenic properties in clinical research, promoting new capillary formation in ischaemic tissue and potentially improving perfusion to the affected limbs.
 Treatment is delivered at Boston Health Longevity in Chiang Mai.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from the UAE, Russia, the United Kingdom and Qatar travel to Chiang Mai for peripheral vascular disease treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Peripheral Vascular Disease?